 In addition, the radial tap from 230kV circuits X2H and X4H serving Kingston through Gardiner TS DESN1 and DESN2 are expected to approach their summer Long Term Emergency (LTE).
-If the area experiences higher load growth and a large transmission customer connection, there will be a potential supply capacity need.
+Given the Kingston MTS project that is underway and the potential of a large transmission customer connection, there will be a potential supply capacity need.